ChrisHansenTech/PlexSubSync/README.md

 }
 ```

 The `media_id` corresponds to the Plex metadata ID of the media you want to sync.
 The optional `entity_id` is the Home Assistant entity ID and will be included in any notifications sent to your webhook.
 Audio and subtitle language codes are optional; if omitted, defaults are taken from the `DEFAULT_AUDIO_LANG` and `DEFAULT_SUB_LANG` environment variables (fallback: "en").
-These codes help PlexSubSync match the correct audio track and subtitle file.
+These codes help SubSyncForPlex match the correct audio track and subtitle file.

 ## Home Assistant Webhook Notification Payload

-If `HOME_ASSISTANT_WEBHOOK_URL` is set, PlexSubSync will send HTTP POST requests to this URL with JSON payloads indicating the sync status:
+If `HOME_ASSISTANT_WEBHOOK_URL` is set, SubSyncForPlex will send HTTP POST requests to this URL with JSON payloads indicating the sync status:

 ```json
 {